linode/docs/docs/guides/tools-reference/tools/load-testing-with-locust/index.md

 The Locust documentation linked at the end of this tutorial provides your most comprehensive resource for working with Locust scripts.
 However, probably the best way to get started using Locust is with a practical example.

 To that end, the rest of this tutorial walk you through using Locust to conduct a relatively simple load test against an example application.
-After setting up the example application, follow along as the tutorial breaks down a full Locustfile designed to show off a range of useful Locust features.
+After setting up the example application, follow along as the tutorial breaks down a full Locustfile designed to show off some useful features.

 ### Building an Example Application